oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ## Introduction

-This lab will show you how to setup a Oracle Cloud network (VCN) and a compute instance running Oracle Linux.
+This lab will show you how to setup an Oracle Cloud network (VCN) and a compute instance running Oracle Linux.

 Estimated Lab Time:  30 minutes